TL;DR

 Your Personalized Wildfire Risk Report

 After an evaluation, residents receive a personalized Wildfire Risk Report.
-This online report identifies specific risks found on the property and provides a prioritized list of recommended or required improvements.
+This report identifies specific risks found on the property and provides a prioritized list of recommended or required improvements.

 The report may include issues related to defensible space, vegetation management, access, vents, gutters, fencing, decks, siding, or combustible materials close to the home.
 It may also include photos and location details to help residents understand exactly what was observed and where action is needed.